Bound states of the Yukawa potential from hidden supersymmetry: Complete solution to the Yukawa potential to any order in

 \subsection{Energy levels}

 The algorithm outlined in the previous section can be applied to any order of the expansion of the Yukawa potential in powers of $\delta$.
 This yields a complete analytical solution to the quantum Yukawa problem.
-Our claculations show that the shape invariance property of the potentials of some supersymmetric systems is a convenient property which when it holds make results based on supersymmetry easier to obtain, but it is not a necessary condition for a supersymmetric systems.
-Indeed, it is a condition for supersymmetric and {\it factorizable} potentials as defined in Ref. \cite{Infeld:1951mw}.
-Yukawa potential is not factorizable in this sense, but expanding the potential we can build and use supersymmetry recursively, which allows us to completely solve the problem to any order in $\delta$.
+Our calculations show that the shape invariance of the potentials is a useful property which, when it holds, make results based on supersymmetry easier to obtain.
+As discussed in the previous section, in general SUSY partner potentials are not shape invariant.
+In particular, Yukawa potential and its SUSY partner are not shape invariant beyond ${\cal O}(\delta^{2})$ but we can still use supersymmetry to completely solve the problem to any order in $\delta$.
 We find that the energy levels depend in general of $n^{2}$ and $l(l+1)$.
-The Taylor series for the eigenvalues can be written as
+In the calculation to order $\delta^{k}$, the Taylor series for the eigenvalues can be written as

-The coefficients $\varepsilon_{k}(a,b)$ can be recursively calculated.
-In the analysis below we will use this expansion to order $\delta^{52}$ for the calculation of some observables.
-However, expressions for the coefficients are rather long and for future reference we list them here only up to $k=10$, given by
+and the asymptotic expansion of the function $\epsilon_{n,l}(\delta)$ is obtained for $k\to \infty$.
+The coefficients $\varepsilon_{i}(n^{2},l(l+1))$ can be recursively calculated and in the phenomenological analysis below we will use this expansion up to order $\delta^{52}$ for the calculation of some observables.
+However, expressions for the coefficients are rather long and we list them here only up to $i=10$.
+Using the shorthand notation $a=n^{2}$ and $b=l(l+1)$, these coefficients are given as